zdbrig/SQOIN-API/readme.md

 The server format is described below:
 <server spec>
-Task: Convert the consumer request into the server request, then if a server response is given, convert it back."
+Task: Convert the consumer request into the server request, then if a server response is given, convert it back.

-User / Input Prompt:
-"Consumer request: { consumerPayload }
-Server response (if any): { serverResponse }"
+If in dummy mode, generate a synthetic response based on the request parameters alone."
 ```

-(Adjust as needed for offline fallback predictions.)
+(Adjust as needed for offline fallback or dummy mode predictions.)

 ---